Title: | Minimalist Async Evaluation Framework for R |

 A list comprising the configuration.
 This should be passed to the

-‘.serial’ argument of everywhere
+‘serial’ argument of daemons

 .